APBX1001/Lumiverse-Android/README.md

 # Lumiverse Android Launcher

 A lightweight Android wrapper for [Lumiverse](https://github.com/prolix-oc/Lumiverse).
-This application provides a dedicated WebView environment to access your self-hosted SillyTavern instance with native-like features.
+This application provides a dedicated WebView environment to access your self-hosted Lumiverse instance with native-like features.

 ## ✨ Features